Abadan-Chala/visit-oromia-reactJS-tailwind/README.md

 ## Visit Oromia

-# Visit Oromia Website by React.Js and Tailwind.css

-Welcome to the Oromia Website!
+Welcome to Visit Oromia Website!
 This project is developed using ReactJS and styled with Tailwind CSS.
 The website aims to provide users with an engaging platform to explore the culture, history, and attractions of the Oromia region.

 ## Table of Contents